jreyes88/Web-Accessibility/Microsoft Ability Summit 2021/Start Simple with Accessibility/README.md

 ### Verify with a Screen Reader

-- Read through with a screen reader to ensure there is accesss to the same meaning, functionality, and content that is presented visually
+- Read through with a screen reader to ensure there is access to the same meaning, functionality, and content that is presented visually
 - Check for consistency, ease of navigation, hidden elements receiving focus
 - Learn a few basic commands for your preferred screen reader
 - Recommended combinations: